 Comply with any resource consent noise restrictions for commercial land development or construction work.

 We have appointed noise control officers to investigate noise complaints.
 The officer is either a council environmental health officer or an employee of CSL.
-They will respond to noise complaints any time of the day or night.
+They'll respond to noise complaints any time of the day or night.

 When a complaint's received, a noise control officer will go to the address and assess the noise.
 They'll decide if the noise is reasonable or excessive.
 If it's excessive, the officer may: